In this section, you can find useful links to government guidance and tips for carers.

 It's important to know what support is available to you as a carer and those you look after to help manage the risks posed by COVID-19.

-If you have a symptom of the coronavirus, the advice is to stay at home and well away from others.
+If you have a symptom of the coronavirus, the recommendation is to stay at home and well away from others.
 Symptoms are now broader than those originally typically reported of a continuous cough, fever and lack of taste or smell.
 Cold and flu like symptoms, for example, may be indicators – see this list for more information.

 PCR and lateral flow tests are no longer free of charge to the general public across much of the UK, but will remain available free for at risk groups.
 If the test result is positive, you should advise those you have been close to in recent days straight away, arrange care cover if necessary and self-isolate.